 The best easiest way to remove nail polish is to use the stuffing of old dog toys.
 Dip once only with nail polish removal.
 The abrasiveness of the stuffing absorbs liquid well and removes polish well with only one single dip of polish removal.

 I stumbled onto this fast and efficient way to remove nail polish on the cheap side.
 I had some J-Cloths in my desk, cut a small piece off of it, then removed the nail polish so fast and easy.
 And the best part, the cloth is reusable.
-Just let the nail polish remover dry on the cloth, and good to go again.
-WOW.
-Much cheaper than those pads or even Kleenex.

 I bought one of these in a plastic jar at the store a long time ago and I used it up.
 Put sponge in the jar to fit snugly. cut a hole in the middle to fit your finger.
 Pour nail polish remover in to fill jar and put cap on tightly.